 Worried it might be difficult to keep in shape for Peaks Challenge Falls Creek during the festive season?
 Don't be, it's actually quite realistic!

-To give you a plan of attack to keep in touch with the Peaks peloton, Team Bicycle Network Lanterne Rouge rider Daniel Frawley has put together a little holiday guide.
+To give you a plan of attack to keep in touch with the Peaks peloton, Team Bicycle Network 11 hour wave leader rider Daniel Frawley has put together a little holiday guide.

-The Christmas break is actually the perfect time for a Lanterne Rouge or any Peaks Challenge Falls Creek rider to get stuck into some solid training.
+The Christmas break is actually the perfect time Peaks Challenge Falls Creek riders to get stuck into some solid training.
 You've got a week off work (or two if you’re lucky), sunny skies and plenty of christmas food to keep you energised.

 Surely there are enough hours to get some solid structured training in and still be there for some quality family time, right?
 Or, scrap the program and just ride.